Treats constipation caused by narcotic pain medicines.

 Warnings While Using This Medicine

-- Make sure your doctor knows if you are pregnant or breastfeeding, or if you have severe kidney disease or stomach or intestinal ulcers or problems (such as cancer, Ogilvie's syndrome, perforation).
+- Tell your doctor if you are pregnant or breastfeeding, or if you have kidney disease or stomach or bowel problems (such as Crohn disease, Ogilvie syndrome, diverticulitis, or cancer).

 Possible Side Effects While Using This Medicine